FACG5/Research/week-4/Deploying.md

 **Web developers** can use individual PaaS environments at every stage of the process to develop, test and host their websites

+**Businesses** can develop their own internal software, particularly to create distinct ring-fenced development and testing environment

 ---
 ## What services are there that can provide you with a platform for your code?
 Alpha7 **-** Amazon Web Services **-** AppScale **-** Box **-** Bluemix **-** Cloud Foundry **-** Cocaine (PaaS) **-** Engine Yard  **-** Helion **-** GE Predix **-** Google App Engine **-** GreenQloud **-** Heroku **-** Inktank **-** Jelastic **-** Mendix **-** Microsoft Azure **-** MindSphere **-** Oracle Cloud **-** OutSystems **-** openQRM **-** OpenShift **-** PythonAnywhere **-** RightScale **-** Force.com **-** SAP Cloud Platform **-** VMware vCloud Air **-** WaveMaker